Tailoring the switching efficiency of magnetic tunnel junctions by the fieldlike spin-orbit torque: SOT switching for noncollinear alignment of current and field

 Figure\,\ref{fig2:rotB} summarizes the result of switching by 10-ns-long pulses in a field $B_{\text{ext}} = 40$\,mT applied at different angles $\varphi$ relative to the current.
 In both samples, the magnitude of the switching voltage decreases (increases) monotonously with increasing $\varphi$ for negative (positive) SOT pulses, which -- as we discuss further on -- is a manifestation of the superposition of the $y$ component of $B_\text{ext}$ with the effective field of the FLT ($B_\text{FL}$).
 Figure\,\ref{fig2:a} and \ref{fig2:b} show $P_\text{sw}$ of the up-to-down switching for different SOT pulse and field configurations.
 As the critical voltage $V_\text{c} = V_\text{SOT}$($P_\text{sw} = 0.5$) decreases in absolute value for $\varphi > 0$, we observe a broadening of the transition from below- to over-critical voltage, as well as an increased occurrence of switching errors, which becomes significant above $\varphi \approx 30^\circ$.
 This reduced reliability is a result of the decrease of the longitudinal $B_x$ component required to break the symmetry of the DLT and, possibly, of the FLT-induced precessional dynamics supported by increasing $B_y$.
 On the other hand, for $\varphi < 0$, the increase of $|V_\text{c}|$ is not related to deterioration of the switching reliability for over-critical $V_\text{SOT}$.
 This indicates that the $y$ component of $B_\text{ext}$ can suppress the effect of the FLT even when $V_\text{SOT}$ is large.
 Moreover, the increase of $|V_\text{c}|$ is accompanied by the narrowing of the transition region (toward negative $\varphi$).
 This in line with the increase of the switching barrier height, which results in a sharper transition for thermally-activated switching \cite{Lee2014}.

 Figures\,\ref{fig2:c} and \ref{fig2:d} compare the absolute values of the critical voltages extracted from the diagrams (black) to those corresponding to the other switching direction (red).
 Except for small variations, the overall trend of $V_\text{c}$ with $\varphi$ is similar in both samples.
 Notably, the trends for the two pulse polarities have opposite slope; the shift of the apparent crossing point to the left of $\varphi=0^\circ$, which can be seen in both panels, is attributed to small differences in the energy landscape of the two reversal directions.
 These can arise due to structural non-uniformity in the free layer or, more likely, to $B_\text{SAF}$, which makes the switching to the down state (by negative $V_\text{SOT}$) generally more efficient.
 The presence of the less reliable switching regions (associated with low $|V_\text{c}|$) defines a finite angular section of $\varphi$ close to $0^\circ$ that can be exploited for tuning the conditions for deterministic bipolar switching (see Sec.\,\ref{sec:outlook}).
-We also note that these results are independent of the pulse width (Supplementary note \ref{SI:1ns-pulse}).
+The results of switching by 10 and 1-ns-long pulses are compared in the Supplementary note\,\ref{SI:1ns-pulse} We observe a similar angular dependence of $V_\text{c}$ for long and short pulses, even though switching by short pulses requires a larger voltage, as expected.
+The conclusions of the above paragraph are thus independent of the pulse width at least down to 1-ns-long pulses.